epark17/gif-finder/README.md

 - Pagination to get more search results
 - Show a collection of trending GIFs on landing page
 - Add more filters
+- Write more tests to learn more about Jest and Enzyme
 - Change favicon

 ## Available Scripts